National Youth Day of Yuva Diwas is celebrated in India to spread the awareness of unity and perseverance among the youth of the country.

 In 1984, the Govt. of India decided to honor his efforts to integrate the nation and declared his birthday as National Youth Day or Yuva Diwas.
 India has been celebrating Yuva Diwas since January 12, 1985.

-This was primarily done to inspire the youth of the nation to follow the footstep of Swami Vivekananda.
+This was primarily done to inspire the youth of the nation to follow in the footsteps of Swami Vivekananda.

 Swami ji was born as Narendranath Datta or Naren on January 12, 1863, to Vishwanath Datta and Bhubaneswari Devi in a Bengali family in Calcutta ( Modern Day Kolkata, West Bengal).